ianfnelson/blog.iannelson.uk/content/posts/2023-12-17-the-books-i-most-enjoyed-reading-in-2023.md

 The oldest book on my list this year, _White Noise_ was written in 1985.
 Some of the characters and events depicted seemed oddly familiar – maybe it’s deja vu, but I can’t preclude having read this book previously and forgotten having done so!

 I enjoyed this more than _[Great Jones Street][20]_, also by DeLillo, which I read in 2019 but which didn’t make my annual blog post that year.
-It is written in the first person from the POV of the protagonist, a male middle-aged college professor in a sleepy American town who has developed the field of &#8220;Hitler Studies&#8221;.
+It is written in the first person from the POV of the protagonist, a male middle-aged college professor in a sleepy American town who has developed the field of “Hitler Studies”.
 Despite being almost forty years old, it covers themes of consumer culture, academia and mortality which remain relevant.

 ## [The Storyteller: Tales of Life and Music][21] by Dave Grohl

 Another rock autobiography, and a brilliant collection of stories.
 Dave Grohl comes across as a very humble and lucky individual who can’t quite believe his good fortune at being a driving force behind some of the most successful bands in the world.
 There is an ordinariness to Grohl’s tales that is quite striking when compared to Bono’s book.
 Extended passages and chapters are given over to (surprisingly entertaining) anecdotes about losing a wallet at a gas station, or shopping for toys with his daughters.
-Yes, there’s a cast of famous names &#8211; Paul McCartney pops round to play the piano &#8211; but it’s all so natural and down to earth that you can’t begrudge Grohl his good fortune.
+Yes, there’s a cast of famous names – Paul McCartney pops round to play the piano – but it’s all so natural and down to earth that you can’t begrudge Grohl his good fortune.

 ![The Storyteller cover](https://blogstouks01.z33.web.core.windows.net/2023/12/51YPIMud0eL._SL500_.jpg)